 I love to create art but most of all, I love to enjoy it.
 Seeing a painting on my wall, delighting in the lush colors or play of light and depth take me away from life’s busy-ness for a little while...

 This presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.

 It also means that buyers can trust that they are buying from a legitimate business.
 Art sellers that conduct fraudulent activity or that receive numerous complaints from buyers will have this badge revoked.
 If you would like to file a complaint about this seller, please do so here.

-The Winner, selected on September 1st, will receive an 22 x 30 inch original painting of Breakers, valued at $350.
+The Winner, selected on Sep 28th, will receive a 16 x 24 inch print of Cabernet Twilightvalued at $120.